www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 <https://harvest.greenhouse.io/v1/candidates?page=474&per_page=2>; rel="last"
 ```

 API methods that return a collection of results are always paginated.
+They will work either one of two ways:

+* Random access using `page`.
+Access a page directly by supplying the page number.
+* Cursor-based using `since_id`.
+No random access.  `since_id` will return only the objects with IDs greater than `since_id`.
-You can specify the current page and number of items per page with the `page` and `per_page` query parameters.
-Paginated results include a `Link` response header that specifies the location of the next and last pages.

-Note that when this parameter is not set, results will be limited to the first page.
+All paginated results include a `Link` response header that specifies the location of the next and if applicable, last pages.
+Note that when this header is not set, results will be limited to the first page.
+In the case of cursor-based pagination, the end is reached when the `next` url returns zero results.

 ## Validation